Manikranth/Notes/Terraform/Notes.md

            region  = "us-east-1"
            version = "2.7"

-     # How to set the vsersion for the provider
+     # How to set the version for the provider
             -- >=1.0
             -- <=1.0
             -- ~>2.0